ja-codingtemple/live_react_lessons/live_react_lesson_4/README.md

 Bootstrap Documentation: https://getbootstrap.com/

-# What is React Bootsrap?
+# What is React Boostrap?
 React Bootstrap replaces Bootstrap JavaScript (the original bootstrap).
 It is rebuilt with React.
 Essentially, it is a collection of React components which we can import into our projects, each of which utilizes many of the CSS classes defined in the original Bootstrap framework.

 React Bootstrap Documentation: https://react-bootstrap.netlify.app/